How many games will Owen Farrell be banned for after red card?

 The fly-half was given a three-match ban in January after making a high tackle for Saracens.
 He was given an initial four-match sanction, reduced to three after Farrell attended World Rugby’s coaching intervention programme, known unofficially as “tackle school”.

-That option is unlikely to be available to Farrell this time, with a citing panel likely to convene in the middle of next week to determine whether the incident merits a suspension.
+That option is unlikely to be available to Farrell this time, with a disciplinary panel likely to convene in the middle of next week to determine whether the incident merits a suspension.

+Having also received a five-match ban in 2020, and a two-match ban in 2016, any possible ban is likely to not be significantly reduced on mitigation.

+While the exact sanction will not be clear until the hearing, the type of tackle made by Farrell, who did not appear to wrap his arm, would generally result in a six-match entry point.

+“Right now, it would be wrong for me to comment on an indivdual incident.
+We are fully supportive of working on players’ tackling and tackle height.”

+Basham, meanwhile, did not return having left the field for a head injury assessment after the incident.

-Former England international Topsy Ojo said on Amazon Prime: “There’s a ban coming, we just don’t know how long.
+Former England international Topsy Ojo said on Amazon: “There’s a ban coming, we just don’t know how long.
 He’s not a dirty player, but a few instances a bit too close to the line.

 “There isn’t enough mitigation there, he’ll be out for a while.
 The hope is he isn’t out throughout the World Cup, he is going to have a ban.
 We have to wait to see how long it’ll be.”